krojzl/sap-hana/export/export.md

 Usage of Persistent Memory can be activated on the level of whole SAP HANA Database, selected Tables, selected Table Partitions or only selected Table Columns.

+Since Persistent Memory DIMMs are having much bigger capacity compared to Traditional `DRAM` DIMMs, SAP HANA System with Persistent Memory will have increased overall RAM capacity able to host higher amount of data.

-Although mixed combinations with primary systems having Persistent Memory and secondary systems without Persistent Memory and vice versa are supported, it is not recommended for High Availability purpose.
+Although replication between SAP HANA System having Persistent Memory and SAP HANA System without Persistent Memory is supported, it is not recommended for High Availability purpose.
 In any case proper memory sizing must be ensured to avoid out-of-memory situations after takeover.

 Additional Information: